-Each character is basically a collection of weapons, armor, and magic items, with two stats: Level and Class.
-For instance, you might describe your character as "a Level 9 Investigator with a Slime-Proof Poncho, a Fake Tentacle, and a Backpack Full of Dynamite.
+Each character is basically a collection of weapons, armor, and items, with two stats: Level and Class.
+For instance, you might describe your character as "a Level 8 Blogger with Photofloods, A Drone of Your Own, and a 15-Year Supply of Beer and Toilet Paper."

-Level: This is a measure of how generally buff and study you are.
+Level: This is a measure of how generally buff and studly you are.
 When the rules or cards refer to your Level, capitalized, they mean this number.

 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell Items to buy levels (see Items).
+You can also sell items to buy levels (see below).

 You lose a level when a card says you do.
 Your Level can never go below 1.
-However, your combat strength can be negative if you get hit by a Curse or have an Ichor tossed at you.
+However, your combat strength can be negative, if you get hit by a Disaster, are backstabbed, or suffer some other kind of penalty.